jasooney23/MLSnake/README.md

 # MLSnake

 A machine learning project that utilizes Deep Q Learning to train an agent to play the game Snake.
-Unfortunately, there's no documentation yet :(

-malfoy.ipynb is the latest version of the program.
+Tape.ipynb is the latest iteration of the program.
+Use model-v-human.py to play against the agent.